 Suggestion: In doubt, contact the City’s Assessment Division.
 Email firstname.lastname@example.org or call the Assessment’s office (808) 768-3799.
 The city’s requirements and rules can change.
 E.g. the original 5-year dedication period was not automatically renewed.
 Instead, it defaulted to the higher tax rate. – Surprise!

 Reclassifying From Residential to Hotel Resort

-If a property is currently classified as ‘Residential’ because you or a prior owner filed the Petition to Dedicate for Residential Use and you want to reclassify to ‘Hotel Resort’ because you want to run a short-term rental business (less than 30 days per tenant), then you have to send a letter to Honolulu’s Real Property Assessment Division and explain you wish to opt out of the Dedication for Residential Use and that your property be reclassified to ‘Hotel Resort.’
+If a property is currently classified as ‘Residential’ because you or a prior owner filed the Petition to Dedicate for Residential Use and you want to reclassify to ‘Hotel Resort’ because you want to run a short-term rental business (less than 30-day rental terms per tenant), then you have to send a letter to Honolulu’s Real Property Assessment Division and explain you wish to opt out of the Dedication for Residential Use and that your property be reclassified to ‘Hotel Resort.’

-Make sure such letter includes the full address of the property, its TMK number and the address you wish the Real Property Assessment Division to mail their response to.
-The response letter you may receive from the Real Property Assessment Division should outline penalties due.
+Make sure such a letter includes the full address of the property, its TMK number, and the address you wish the Real Property Assessment Division to mail their response.
+The response letter you may receive from the Real Property Assessment Division should outline the penalties due.
 (See explanation below.)

 Where to Mail the Letter

 First, call Honolulu’s Real Property Assessment Division (808) 768-3799 and ask for the name of the appraiser for your specific unit (have the TMK number ready), so you can address the letter directly to the appraiser who will review your letter.
 Then mail the letter to: